What Is A Bill Of Materials?

 The engineering bill of materials (EBOM) defines the finished product as it was originally designed.
 It lists the items, parts, components, subassemblies, and assemblies in the product as engineering designed it.
-The EBOM is often created by the product engineers based on a CAD drawing.
+The EBOM is often created by the product engineers based on a CAD drawing during resource planning.
 For a finished product, more than one EBOM may be created.

-This type of BOM is a set of documents that have all the information related to assemblies that are needed to finalize and ship a product.
-It includes things like packaging materials such as boxes, quickstart guides, CDs, or any other related item that completes the packaging of a particular thing.
+This type of BOM is a set of documents that have all the information related to assemblies that are needed to finalize and ship a final product.
+It includes things like packaging materials such as boxes, quick start guides, CDs, or any other related item that completes the packaging of a particular thing.

 A good BOM always includes certain essential elements:

-A comprehensive, informative description of each material or part must be included.
-This description helps you and others identify parts and distinguish between similar parts and materials.
+A comprehensive, informative description of each material or part must be included in a structured list.
+This description helps you and others identify individual parts and distinguish between similar parts and materials.

 Each part, material, or assembly should also include a detailed, unique name that allows anyone to identify the part easily without having to reference other sources.

-The BOM should assign a part number to each item, which allows anyone involved in the manufacturing cycle to reference and identify parts instantly.
+The BOM should assign item number to each item, which allows anyone involved in the manufacturing cycle to reference and identify parts instantly.
 To avoid confusion, each part must receive only one part number.

-It is the inventory of each component and material that you have ready to use.
+It is the relevant components and material provision ready to use.

-Orders placed long ago, and that is expected to arrive in the next few days.
+Orders of delivery dates in past, might arrive in the next few days.